 In accordance with the aforementioned Policy, Honda has designated its cybersecurity supervisory divisions to conduct risk assessments and report the status of cybersecurity risk responses to the Risk Management Officer through Honda's Risk Management Committee.
-The designated cybersecurity supervisory divisions consisted of 64 members as of the filing date of this Annual Report with practical experience in various roles related to information technology, including security, auditing, and systems are established in both the Quality Innovation Operations and Corporate Administration Operations divisions.
+The designated cybersecurity supervisory divisions consist of members with practical experience in various roles related to information technology, including security, auditing, and systems are established in both the Quality Innovation Operations and Corporate Administration Operations divisions.
 Honda's Risk Management Officer, who has knowledge and experience in overall risk management, receives technical support from the cybersecurity risk supervisory divisions, and monitors and supervises the responses to risks from cybersecurity threats.

-In the event of a material cybersecurity incident, the cybersecurity risk supervisory divisions are to immediately report it to Honda's Risk Management Officer.
+In the event of a material cybersecurity incident, the cybersecurity risk supervisory divisions are to immediately report it to Honda's Risk Management Officer through the Risk Management Committee.
 Upon receiving the report, a Global Emergency Headquarters will be established, which coordinate with relevant organizations affected by the incident in order to prevent and contain the crisis.
 Such response status is reported to Honda's Board of Directors and the Executive Council as necessary based on the judgment of the Risk Management Officer.